 - PhD in experimental condensed matter physics with firm knowledge of quantum mechanics, condensed matter physics, and magnetism

 - Expertise in electrical measurements at low temperature and high magnetic fields including independent operation of a dilution fridge

-- Ability to keep good records of work, analyze, interpret data and publish
+- Ability to keep good records of work, analyze, interpret data and publish high quality work

 - Ability to write software for data acquisition and analysis

 - Ability to work long hours and during weekends when conducting experiments at large scale facilities

 - Good communication skills in English